 He just does it.

-And that's just one of the (more well-known) anecdotes that are the basis of this book.
+And that’s just one of the (more well-known) anecdotes that are the basis of this book.
 You get to travel along with Slagel through time, starting from him discovering Deep Purple and Black Sabbath, growing a small label from a fanzine and the Metal Massacre compilations.
-To the point that he became a part of one of the biggest media companies in the world to then walk away again when the integrity of one of his bands (GWAR, to be precise) was in danger, still becoming one of the biggest and most-respected metal labels out there.
+To the point that he became a part of one of the biggest media companies in the world to then walk away again when the integrity of one of his bands (GWAR, to be precise) was in danger, still becoming one of the biggest and most-respected metal labels there are.
 And we can all follow in depth how he struggled through hits and misses to get where Metal Blade Records is now.

 Besides his music, he isn’t afraid to steer towards other ventures that still have a link with heavy metal like comedy, hockey,… And all of the 35 year history of Metal Blade Records with its struggles and almost end when the CD was replacing vinyls, gave Brian a unique and rather positive outlook on what the future brings for music and record companies.
 Instead of the classic complaining that things are not going well, towards the end of the book, he looks at what will be possible and how the music business will evolve to deal with it.
 A most refreshing take on things!